scikit-beam/scikit-beam/doc/development/workflow/virtualenv_detail.rst

 without disrupting your production Python environment.
 When using commands such as ``python setup.py develop``, for example, it is strongly recommended to do so within a virtualenv.
-This is generally preferable to installing a development version of Astropy into your system site-packages and having to keep track of whether or not your environment is in a "known good" configuration for production/science use.
+This is generally preferable to installing a development version of Scikit-beam into your system site-packages and having to keep track of whether or not your environment is in a "known good" configuration for production/science use.